 The board’s role in risk oversight is ever-expanding.
 Ten years ago, issues like cybersecurity, data privacy or sexual harassment were infrequently discussed at the board level.
 Today, these issues dominate board agendas given the material risk they pose to corporations and their financial longevity.

-Risk oversight has long been a function of the board of directors.
+Risk oversight has long been a function of risk oversight committees, in short, the board of directors.
 The last decade, however, has seen a significant uptick in stakeholder interest and involvement: regulators have taken an active role in increasing transparency and monitoring risk throughout corporate financial systems.
 Institutional investors are pressing boards to think less mechanically and more holistically about the risks that may threaten long-term value creation.
 Even customers and employees are pressing companies to consider the impact of their actions on the communities in which they operate and society at large.
 Board risk oversight has grown increasingly complex—and it’s now a spectator sport.

 Effective board risk oversight will look slightly different for each board, but there are a few best practices that can be followed: